ssypark/PackRat/README.md

     npm run dev
 ```

-The application will be available at http://localhost:5173
+The application will be available on a URL eg. http://localhost:5173

 ## Technologies Used